luapower/luapower-all/tweening.md

 ### `tween:totarget() -> obj`

-Create a proxy object for the tween with the additional tweenable field `total_progress`.
+Create a proxy object for the tween with the additional tweenable fields `progress` and `loop_progress`.
 Other tweenable properties like `speed` remain accessible.

 ## Timelines